box/developer.box.com/content/guides/tooling/sdks/python-gen.md

 # Install Python SDK (Generated)

 <Message type='warning'>
-  In August, we will be deprecating the Box Next Gen SDKs in its current form.
+  In mid-August, we will be deprecating the Box Next Gen SDKs in its current form.
 Don’t worry, your existing code will continue to work without changes.

   To learn more visit our SDK [versioning strategy document][versioning]
 </Message>